-Non-exchange transactions, in which the Foundation receives (or gives) value without directly giving (or receiving) equal value in exchange, include both monetary and in-kind donor contributions.
+Nonexchange transactions, in which the Foundation receives (or gives) value without directly giving (or receiving) equal value in exchange, include both monetary and in-kind donor contributions.
 Revenue is recognized, net of estimated uncollectible amounts, as soon as all eligibility requirements imposed by the provider have been met, if probable of collection.

-- D. Cash and Cash Equivalents This classification includes cash on deposit with private bank accounts. - E. Investments Investments generally are reported at fair value, as determined by quoted market prices or estimated amounts determined by management if quoted market prices are not available.
+- D. Cash and Cash Equivalents This classification includes cash on deposit with private bank accounts and money market accounts. - E. Investments To the extent available, investments are recorded at fair value based on quoted market prices in active markets on a trade-date basis.
+Additional information regarding the fair value measurement of investments is disclosed in Note 3.
 Because of the inherent uncertainty in the use of estimates, values that are based on estimates may differ from the values that would have been used had a ready market existed for the investments.
 The net increase (decrease) in the fair value of investments is recognized as a component of investment income.